dzid26/StepperServoCAN/README.md

 - Upload firmware to the board by pressing Upload arrow at the status bar in VScode
 - Eeprom is not erased when flashing the firmware - any future calibration will not be lost.

+### Configuration
+- In `firmware/src/BSP/actuator_config.c` set:
+    - `rated_current` (single phase) and `rated_torque` from motor spec or measurment.
+Note, this is just a datapoint and will be extrapolated up to 3.3A.
+Choose motor wisely.
+    - `motor_gearbox_ratio` - gearbox attached to the motor
+    - `final_drive_ratio` - any additional gearing - separate parameter for convenience
+- In the display menu - set `Rotation` to `CW` or `CCW` according to the needs.
+Alternatively, you can effectively change the direction by setting `motor_gearbox_ratio` or `final_drive_ratio` to negative value code.
+Many other parameters are not used and are slated for removal.

 ### Calibration and first run
 - On first start defualt parameters are loaded and then calibrated and stored in eeprom.
 - During first start two phases are briefly actuated and `motorParams.motorWiring` state is automatically determined based on angle sensor movement. (you will know if this parameter is incorrect, if phases will be audibly actuated in wrong order).
 This corresponds to